 By signing this statement, each of these companies has made it clear that they want abortion readily available to their female employees, believing abortion is key to their success.
 The exact same statement was made by businesses in response to Alabama’s heartbeat law in 2019, which did not survive legal challenges.

-The statement condemning Texas calls for “equality in the workplace” and says that “restricting access to comprehensive reproductive care, including portion, threatens the health, independence, and economic stability of our workers and customers.”
+The statement condemning Texas calls for “equality in the workplace” and says that “restricting access to comprehensive reproductive care, including abortion, threatens the health, independence, and economic stability of our workers and customers.”

 “When everyone is empowered to succeed, our companies, our communities and our economy are better for it,” the statement reads.